isabella232/kendo-react-animation/docs/expand/index.md

 );
 ```

-### Disable expand animation
+### Disable Expand Animation

-The Expand component allows to disable the showing animation, which will result in instant element display.
-To disable animation, you will need to define the `animateOnExpand` option to `false`.
+The Expand component allows you to disable the showing animation, which will result in an instant element display.
+To disable the Expand animation, set the `animateOnExpand` option to `false`.

 ```html
   <style>